JohnTGZ/johntgz.github.io/_posts/2022-01-09-the_ultimate_guide_to_laser_filters.md

 ENDFUNCTION
 ```

 ## pass_through filter
 There is no documentation available nor does they seem to be an implementation of it in the source code, save for an empty example in "examples/pass_through_example.xml"

+# Afterthoughts
+Going through the source code of each laser filter has imbued me a renewed appreciation of laser_filter's simplicity yet some of the filters have led me to questioned if such implementation can be improved in it's efficiency.
+Yes there are several error checking mechanisms built into each laser scan but I believe that these checks could have been done at the initialization stage (after waiting for the first laser scan message to arrive), and need not be repeated at each update step, given that the laser scan meta-data is highly unlikely to change during run time.
+Furthermore, some of the filters could benefit from the use of dynamic reconfigure.
+And perhaps the ability to turn on/off certain laser filters within the laser filter chain would also be extremely useful for actions such as docking.

 # Notes

 # References
 [1] [ROS Wiki: Laser Filters](http://wiki.ros.org/laser_filters)

 [2] [ROS Wiki: Laser filtering using the filter nodes](http://wiki.ros.org/laser_filters/Tutorials/Laser%20filtering%20using%20the%20filter%20nodes#:~:text=Laser%20scans%20sometimes%20hit%20objects,grazed%20and%20a%20background%20object.)